 The practice of SEO has come a long way since its inception.
 While once synonymous with search engine deception, search engine optimization has matured into a more ethical and user-friendly discipline.
-With that said, there are still websites on the web that engage in questionable tactics, generally referred to as black-hat SEO.
+However, many websites still utilize tactics that Google now considers to be “Black Hat SEO”.
 If your company is one of them, your website could be subject to a Google penalty.
-For novices of internet marketing, they will sometimes mistake an algorithmic impact for an official Google penalty.
-Consider the differences below:

-- Algorithmic Impact: Rankings drops due to Google algorithm changes, or changes to your website flagged by the algorithm
+- Algorithmic Impact: Rankings drops due to Google algorithm changes, or changes to your website flagged by one of many Google Algorithms algorithm

-Official penalties are usually reserved for egregious breaches in ethics, and / or flat out mutiny on behalf of the perpetrating web developer.
-Most of the time, a ratings drop is algorithmic in nature, and there is nothing that can be done to “recover” other than following Google’s standard protocol, including their Quality Guidelines.
-If you discover your website did in fact incur a manual penalty (something you can check via Google Webmasters Tools), several actions can be taken to start the recovery process.
+Most of the time, a rating drop is algorithmic in nature, and there is nothing that can be done to “recover” other than following Google’s standard protocol, including their Quality Guidelines.
+However, sometimes a direct violation of Google guidelines or using unethical tactics on your site can land an official penalty.
+If you discover your website did, in fact, incur a manual penalty, several actions can be taken to start the recovery process.
 If you require assistance in diagnosing or recovering from a Google penalty, call us at (800) 353-3409.

 Penalty Worthy Offenses For HVAC Websites